Women in China: Urban and migrant work

+In China, only the person who works (not their spouse) receives social security benefits.
+This is a factor contributing to women's high participation in the urban workplace.

 The People's Republic of China's dependence on low-wage manufacturing to produce goods for the international market is due to changes in China's economic policies.
 These economic policies have also encouraged the export industries.
 Urban industrial areas are staffed with young migrant women workers who leave their rural homes.
-Since males are more likely than females to attend college, rural females often migrate to urban employment in hopes of supplementing their families’ incomes.
+Since males are more likely than females to attend college, rural females often migrate to urban employment in hopes of supplementing their families' incomes.

 In 1984 the reform of the Regulations of Permanent Residence Registration marked an increase in the migration of rural Chinese workers.
 As the restrictions on residence became more lenient, less penalizing, and permitted people to travel to find employment, more women engaged in migrant labor.
 In the cities, women could find low-paying work as factory workers.
 These increased employment opportunities drew women out of rural areas in hopes of escaping poverty.
 Although this reformed system enabled the migration of rural residents, it prohibited them from accepting any benefits in the cities or changing their permanent residence, which led to a majority of migrant workers not receiving any forms of medical care, education, or housing.

 Nationally, male migrant workers outnumber female migrants 2:1, i.e. women comprise about 30% of the so-called 'floating population'.
 However, in some areas, Guangdong Province, for example, the ratio favors women.
 In the industrial district of Nanshan in Shenzhen, 80 percent of the migrant workers were women.
 A preference for younger women over older women has led to a predominantly young population of migrant workers.

 Married women have more restrictions on mobility due to duties to the family, whereas younger women are more likely to not be married.
 Also, younger rural women are less likely to become pregnant, possess nimble fingers, are more able to work longer hours, and are less knowledgeable about their statutory rights.
 For the women who are able to gain employment, they then face the possibility of being forced to sign a contract prohibiting them from getting pregnant or married during their period of employment.
 Chinese law mandates the coverage of maternity leave and costs of childbirth.
-These maternity laws have led to employers’ reluctance to hire women.
+These maternity laws have led to employers' reluctance to hire women.

+E-commerce

+Official data by Alibaba and a study by academic Lizhi Liu. conclude that more than half of Taobao online store owners are women.
+Liu attributes the substantial presence of female business owners in Chinese e-commerce to their tendency to have extensive knowledge on product categories that are frequently sold online, the anonymity of online platforms reduction in gender bias, and the existence of flexible hours and remote work.